Zandrr/Foundations_Threading/README.md

     1. `Main.java`
     2. `Monitor.java`
     3. `Product.java`

+You may certainly add `println` statements to this program to debug it.
+But, do not mess with the original `println` statements that appear in the program and remove any additional `println` statements that you added to the program **before** you submit it.

 * You are done when the following things are true of your new program
   1. The program exits cleanly to the command prompt.
     * That is, all threads shut down cleanly at the end of your program.